Growing Marijuana at Home: A Comprehensive Guide

 7. Monitoring and Controlling pH Levels

-Make sure to monitor and adjust pH levels in the nutrient solution or growing medium to avoid hindrances in nutrient uptake by plants.
-Maintain a soil-based pH range of 5.8–6.5 and hydroponic systems’ pH range of 5.5–6.0.
+Monitor and adjust the pH levels of the nutrient solution or growing medium to ensure optimal nutrient uptake by the plants.
+Maintain pH levels between 5.8 and 6.5 for soil-based cultivation and between 5.5 and 6.0 for hydroponic systems.

 8. Identifying and Addressing Common Pests and Diseases